Inspiring Women in Leadership: Betty Snyder Holberton & The Holberton School

 The Holberton School offers a learning environment free of formal courses and teachers.
 The focus is project-centered and facilitated through peer learning.
 Just as Betty learned when she found herself in the Army’s military environment, students at the Holberton School learn by approaching difficult programming challenges with minimal direction.

 The Legacy Lives On

 While my aunt Betty is no longer with us, her dedication to engineering lives on through the Holberton School’s educational methods.
-The project-based method has been adopted by universities nationwide and software engineers trained in this way have made their way to the top.
+The project-based approach has been adopted by universities nationwide, and software engineers trained in this way have made their way to the top.

-Betty Snyder Holberton knew she would need to be a pioneer to change the scope of the engineering field as she found it.
+Betty Snyder Holberton knew she would need to be a pioneer to change the engineering field’s scope as she found it.
 She pushed forward with courage, strength, and a unique view of programming.